KEITH AND DUFFTOWN RAILWAY

 LOCO SHED APPEAL

 As those who have visited the railway will be aware, we lacked a loco shed at Dufftown for the repair and maintenance of our rolling stock.
 The railway needed to take action and do something about this.
 It was therefore proposed to remove the modern shed then situated at Drummuir (left photo) and re-erect it at Dufftown Station (right photo) in order to be nearer to our workshops.
 As well as relocating the shed, it would be the intention to put down two tracks thereby creating a two-road facility, and to add doors.
 Other improvements might also be possible within the budget.

 The shed was dismantled, re-erected, doors installed, power installed and in use by August 2012.
 The Shed Appeal was closed.
 A Track Appeal was set up to raise funds for the second track into the engine shed.
 The appeal took the form of purchasing a sleeper, for £10, for the second track.
 The names of those purchasing a sleeper are recorded on a chart at Dufftown Station.
-Both the Shed and Track Appeal are now closed but a new appeal has been launched to raise funds for installing a concrete floor and service pit in the shed.
-We have secured a number of quotations for the work involved and estimates for the project are in the region of £25,000.
-We are launching an appeal for a concrete floor and service pit in the shed to be known as the Shed Floor Appeal.
-The hope is that the Floor Appeal will raise enough money to enable us to lay the concrete floor before the end of 2015.
+Both the Shed and Track Appeal are now closed but a new appeal was launched to raise funds for installing a concrete floor and service pit in the shed.
+In April 2016 a Heritage Lottery Fund Grant of £48,000 was received.
+The grant was used for the laying of the concrete floor in the shed at Dufftown and some associated work.

 Shed Target:- £25,000